• Share this on:

 Tips:

-• Invest in country branding.
+• Invest in country branding (sometimes also called nation branding).
 For more information, see our tips on doing business with European buyers.

-4. What are the prices for software development services outsourcing?
+4. What are the prices of software development services on the European market?

-What is clear however, is that if you focus on a niche or non-commodity market, European buyers are often less price sensitive.
+If you focus on a niche or non-commodity market, European buyers are often even less price sensitive.

 Tips: